business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Editor's Rating9.2/10

 The needs of midsize fleets are more complex than those of smaller fleets.
-Fleet managers need to automate as many job allocation, driver safety, vehicle safety and maintenance tasks as possible to stay on top of their countless responsibilities.
-Regulatory and legal compliance nationally and at a state level also becomes more challenging when the area covered is greater.
-Fortunately, the built-in functionality of the Verizon Connect platform is extensive and particularly suited to this market size, which makes it our choice as the best GPS fleet management service for midsize fleets.
+Fleet managers must automate as many job allocation, driver safety, vehicle safety and maintenance tasks as possible to stay on top of their countless responsibilities.
+Regulatory and legal compliance nationally and at a state level also becomes more challenging when the area covered is more expansive.
+Fortunately, the Verizon Connect platform’s built-in functionality is extensive and particularly suited to this market size, making it our choice for the best GPS fleet management service for midsize fleets.

 Verizon Connect Editor's Rating: